mateen91/scrapy-tutorial/README.md

     yield item
 ```

-You might have noticed that the callback for the job page requests in `parse` was `parse_job`, therefore, we'll be getting respones for all job pages in this method.
+You might have noticed that the callback for the job page requests in `parse` was `parse_job`, therefore, we'll be getting response for all job pages in this method.
 Here we've declared a simple `item` dictionary that will hold data-points regarding a given job.
 Finally, the method yields the job dictionary.

 Rest of the class methods are just helper methods that take HTTP response as an argument and return corresponding data values.